HenrikBengtsson/future.BatchJobs/README.md

 possible to "inspect" `e` any further using standard R functions such as `print()` and `str()`.
-In order to troubleshoot an error, one can use the `inspect()` function to retrieve the underlying asynchroneous "inspect" object, e.g.
+In order to troubleshoot an error, one can use the `inspect()` function to retrieve the underlying asynchroneous "task" object, e.g.
 ```r
 > inspect(e)
 AsyncTask: